SolaceProducts/pubsubplus-azure-quickstart-template/README.md

 ![alt text](images/azure-soladmin.png "soladmin connection to gce")

-To manage the currently AD-Active VMR, you can open a CLI SSH connection (on port 2222) or connect SolAdmin (on port 8080) to the Public IP Address (which is the resource named `myLBPublicIPD` in the Resource Group) associated with the Load Balancer (which is the resource named `myLB` in the Resource Group) as the admin user.
+To manage the currently AD-Active VMR, you can open a CLI SSH connection (on port 2222) or connect SolAdmin (on port 8080) to the Public IP Address associated with the Load Balancer as the admin user.
+From the Resource Group view for your deployment on the Azure Portal, the Load Balancer is the resource named `myLB`, and its Public IP Address is the resource named `myLBPublicIPD`, which has an IP address and a DNS name that you can connect to.

 # Testing data access to the VMR

 To test data traffic though the newly created VMR instance, visit the Solace developer portal and and select your preferred programming language to [send and receive messages](http://dev.solace.com/get-started/send-receive-messages/).
 Under each language there is a Publish/Subscribe tutorial that will help you get started.

-To connect to the currently AD-Active VMR for messaging, use the Public IP Address (which is the resource named `myLBPublicIPD` in the Resource Group) associated with the Load Balancer (which is the resource named `myLB` in the Resource Group) as the admin user.
+To connect to the currently AD-Active VMR for messaging, use the Public IP Address associated with the Load Balancer as the admin user.
+From the Resource Group view for your deployment on the Azure Portal, the Load Balancer is the resource named `myLB`, and its Public IP Address is the resource named `myLBPublicIPD`, which has an IP address and a DNS name that you can connect to.

 ![alt text](images/solace_tutorial.png "getting started publish/subscribe")